mgoellnitz/trackdown/README.md

 ### Migration

-When you think this information mirrored right now is sufficient to cut the ties, you can setup the created issues collection and roadmap as the repository and do a `trackdown.sh use`.
+When you think this information mirrored right now is sufficient to cut the ties, you can setup the created issue collection and roadmap as the repository and do a `trackdown.sh use`.

 The full migration is not covered by a command yet and setting up mirrored data in the special TrackDown branch must be accomplished manually.

 # Issues